Doeschate/CS6910_Assignment3/README.md

 **Assignment3_Q2.ipynb** :\
-This notebook can be uploaded in kaggle or google colab and the cells can be run one after another as in the order to train using sweep parameters and generate the plots and find the test accuracy also.\
+This notebook can be uploaded in kaggle or google colab and the cells can be run one after another as in the order to train using sweep parameters and generate the plots.\
 train_path = "./dakshina_dataset_v1.0/hi/lexicons/hi.translit.sampled.train.tsv"\
 val_path =   "./dakshina_dataset_v1.0/hi/lexicons/hi.translit.sampled.dev.tsv"\
 test_path = "./dakshina_dataset_v1.0/hi/lexicons/hi.translit.sampled.test.tsv" is path set for kaggle.\